adferrand/dnsrobocert/docs/miscellaneous.rst

 If you followed the link displayed in logs from ``adferrand/letsencrypt-dns``, then this section is for you: your instance of ``letsencrypt-dns`` has been upgraded to DNSroboCert, and a migration path is proposed.

-Indeed to recall, ``domains.conf`` was holding the list of certificates to create and renew, and also the ``autorestart`` and ``autocmd`` features for each certificate.
+To recall, ``domains.conf`` was holding the list of certificates to create and renew, and also the ``autorestart`` and ``autocmd`` features for each certificate.
 On the other hand, environment variables were configuring the DNS provider to use, the specific options for Let's Encrypt (account email address, staging servers) and some custom operations on the certificate assets (like specific users and permissions).

-DNSroboCert supports all these features, improves them, and stores its configuration in one central file, located by default at ``/etc/dnsrobocert/config.yml``.
-As said by DNSroboCert in the logs, usage of the old environment variables and the ``domains.conf`` file is deprecated, and **you should move as soon as possible to the ``config.yml`` file**.
+DNSroboCert supports all these features, improves them, and stores its configuration in one structured central file, located by default at ``/etc/dnsrobocert/config.yml``.
+As said by DNSroboCert in the logs, usage of the old environment variables and the ``domains.conf`` file is deprecated, and **you should move as soon as possible to the** ``config.yml`` **file**.

 Let's see how to do that.

 Assisted migration
 ------------------

-I hate writing configuration files.
-Do you?
+Writing configuration files.
+Do you agree?
 If so, you will be pleased to know that DNSroboCert handles this migration for you.
 As you may seen from the logs, DNSroboCert picked automatically the relevant environment variables you set and your ``domains.conf`` to generate the new configuration file dynamically.

 Its location is `/etc/dnsrobocert/config-generated.yml`.
-It contains all necessary configuration to make DNSroboCert behave **exactly** like your ``adferrand/docker-letsencrypt-dns`` before.
+It contains the necessary configuration to make DNSroboCert behave **exactly** like your ``adferrand/docker-letsencrypt-dns`` instance before.

 Here are the remaining steps to finish the migration:

 1. Extract the file from the docker into your host machine (assuming your docker is named ``letsencrypt-dns``)

 .. code-block:: console